backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/Kubernetes - Steps of an API Request.md

 		- It validates if the resource we have sent has a valid schema.
 Basically checking if the yaml is valid or not.
 	- The sixth component of the API server is **Validation Admission Controller**.
 		- It comes in when we try to deploy a pod in a namespace that DOES NOT exist.
+- To read more on validating or mutating admission controller read [[KodeCloud - CKAD - Admission Controllers#Admission Controllers | this]].

 > [!note] If we manage to pass the Validation Admission Controller then our yaml file is saved in etcd.